 Conflicts in the Middle East, Africa and elsewhere are driving hundreds of thousands of refugees to seek shelter in neighboring countries, Europe and the United States.
 These crises are the most recent in a long line of conflicts forcing people from their homes.
 According to data from the State Department’s Refugee Processing Center, more than 3 million refugees in total have arrived in the U.S. since 1975.

 A look at where refugees to the U.S. have come from and their number provides a glimpse into global events and the U.S.’s role in providing a safe haven.
-Of the more than 40,000 refugees who have been admitted to the United States so far in 2016, the largest numbers have come from Burma (Myanmar), the Democratic Republic of the Congo and Somalia.
+Of the 84,995 refugees admitted to the United States in fiscal year 2016, the largest numbers came from the Democratic Republic of Congo, Syria, Burma (Myanmar) and Iraq.

-(For more on refugees, including those to the U.S., see Key facts about the world’s refugees.)
+(Note: For more on refugees, including those to the U.S., see Key facts about the world’s refugees and Key facts about refugees to the U.S.)

 Historically, waves of refugees to the U.S. have ebbed and flowed with global conflict.
 In the 1990s, waves of refugees came to the U.S. in large numbers from the former Soviet Union.
 However, refugee admittance dropped off steeply in the wake of the terrorist attacks in 2001.
 The total annual number of refugees has trended upward since then.